rnestler/rnestler.github.io-source/content/articles/2017/2017-04-13_visiting_technologia_incognita.rst

 Getting a place to stay in Amsterdam was harder then I thought due to the fact, that a lot of hotels and hostels where fully or almost fully booked!
-I still got a room after a bit of hassle (I accidentally booked "1 bed in the women sleeping room", silly me) in the "WOW Amsterdam" hostel.
+I still got a room after a bit of hassle (Thanks to this booking sites "only two rooms left, book them now!", I accidentally booked "1 bed in the women sleeping room", silly me) in the "WOW Amsterdam" hostel.
 It's not that close to the center, but reachable with either bus or the metro.

 After the train ride from Düsseldorf, a bus ride to my hostel I took the metro to `Technologia Incognita`_.